pradeepvarma5/pradeepgit/README.md

 # pradeepgit
-This is for practice purpose.
+This is for practice purpose only.